Germany wants to rescue talks with U.S. on digital services tax

-BERLIN (Reuters) - Germany wants to rescue talks with the United States on how to tax big digital firms such as Google (GOOG.O), Amazon (AMZN.O) and Facebook (FB.O), the finance ministry said on Thursday after Washington pulled out of the negotiations.
+BERLIN, June 18 (Reuters) - Germany wants to rescue talks with the United States on how to tax big digital firms such as Google, Amazon and Facebook, the finance ministry said on Thursday after Washington pulled out of the negotiations.

 “We continue to work hard for a solution that adequately addresses the tax challenges of digitalisation and leads to fair taxation,” the finance ministry said in a statement.